humbertoragazzini/ms-1-front-end/README.md

             * _The navbar mobile was affected for the same bug than home page._
             * _The navbar items was affected for the same bug than home page._
         2) My Story: position, size, all correct from 360px to 1200px.
-        - personal info: position, size, style, all correct from 360px to 1200px.
+        3) My History Work line: position, size, style, all correct from 360px to 1200px.
-        - my core competences: position, size, style, style, all correct from 360px to 1200px.
+        4) My History Studies line: position, size, style, style, all correct from 360px to 1200px.
-        - footer: links, icons, social and download cv, style, all correct from 360px to 1200px.
+        5) footer: links, icons, social and download cv, style, all correct from 360px to 1200px.
             * _The links and social here was affected for the same bug than home page._

 * About Me:
     - Tested:
-        - Navbar ( all links: home, my story,about me, contact).
+        1) Navbar ( all links: home, my story,about me, contact).
             * _The navbar mobile was affected for the same bug than home page._
             * _The navbar items was affected for the same bug than home page._
-        - Profile Image: position, size, all correct from 360px to 1200px.
-        - personal info: position, size, style, all correct from 360px to 1200px.
+        2) Coding Skills: position, size, all correct from 360px to 1200px.
-        - my core competences: position, size, style, style, all correct from 360px to 1200px.
+        3) Other Skills: position, size, style, all correct from 360px to 1200px.
         - footer: links, icons, social and download cv, style, all correct from 360px to 1200px.
             * _The links and social here was affected for the same bug than home page._

 * Contact:
     - Tested:
-        - Navbar ( all links: home, my story,about me, contact )
+        1) Navbar ( all links: home, my story,about me, contact )
             * _The navbar mobile was affected for the same bug than home page._
             * _The navbar items was affected for the same bug than home page._
-        - Profile Image: position, size, all correct from 360px to 1200px.
-        - personal info: position, size, style, all correct from 360px to 1200px.
+        2) Contac Form: position, size, all correct from 360px to 1200px.
-        - my core competences: position, size, style, style, all correct from 360px to 1200px.
+        3) Modal (request sent): position, size, style, all correct from 360px to 1200px.
         - footer: links, icons, social and download cv, style, all correct from 360px to 1200px.
             * _The links and social here was affected for the same bug than home page._